bioinfo-biols/CIRIquant/README.md

 ### Release Notes ###

-- Version 1.0.2: Fixed bug in circRNA annotation
-- Version 1.0.1: Fixed bug, sync version number with pypi.org
+- Version 1.1: Added support for stranded library and GFF3 format input.
-- Version 1.0: The first released version of CIRIquant
+- Version 1.0: The first released version of CIRIquant.

 ### License ###